D.I.Y. Christmas Mason Jar Craft

 string, ribbon, and or other embellishments for the mouth of the jars

 Something to put inside the jars.
-There ideas in first paragraph of post.
+There ideas in the first paragraph of the post.
 I used these flameless candles sizes 2″, 3″, and 4″.

-Centerpiece that will hold large candles- If you don’t have one, and can’t find one to purchase, you could make one.
+A centerpiece that will hold large candles- If you don’t have one, and can’t find one to purchase, you could make one.
 I have a tutorial here on how to make a centerpiece with candle holders.
 You’ll need to modify it, but it will work for this craft.
 3 tiered candle centerpieces on Amazon.